matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **Cross-Site Scripting (XSS) Attacks**

-- Allows malicious users to run JS code on other user's browsers.
+- Allows malicious users to run JS a code on other user's browsers.
 - This bad JS code can be used to steal credentials, make requests, etc.
 - **Angular has you covered** - it will automatically escape HTML.